Developing a Discrete-Event Simulator of School Shooter Behavior from VR Data: Model Description

 We used a three-layer GraphSAGE~\cite{hamilton2017inductive} model to learn representations of each region based on its connections and attributes.
 The resulting representations were fed into a two-layer classifier that estimated the likelihood of moving to each neighboring region.
 These likelihoods were normalized to form a probability distribution, which the simulator used to either sample a transition or select the most likely next region.
 Models were implemented in TensorFlow/Keras.
 GraphSAGE layers used 64 hidden units with ELU activations, $\ell_2$ regularization ($10^{-4}$), and dropout (0.1).
 Training used Adam with a learning rate of $10^{-3}$, batch size 32, early stopping (patience 15), and learning-rate reduction on plateau.

 At each transition decision, a feature vector was computed for each possible next region.
-Features were selected from three categories: semantic room attributes, graph-theoretic measures, and dynamic state-dependent descriptors, for which a complete list is provided in the Appendix.
-A greedy forward-selection procedure was used to identify the six features that produced the largest improvement in cross-validated prediction accuracy (Figure~\ref{fig:greedy_search}).
+Features were selected from three categories: semantic room attributes, graph-theoretic measures, and dynamic state-dependent descriptors.
+A greedy forward-selection procedure identified the six features that produced the largest improvement in cross-validated prediction accuracy (Figure~\ref{fig:greedy_search}).
 The selected features were: \begin{itemize} \item \texttt{direction\_similarity}: cosine similarity between the direction of the previous movement and the direction toward each neighboring region. \item \texttt{recency}: normalized time since the shooter last visited the region (larger values indicate more recent visits). \item \texttt{has\_target}: binary indicator of whether the region currently contains potential targets. \item \texttt{betweenness}: graph centrality measure reflecting how often the region lies on shortest paths between other regions. \item \texttt{is\_entrance}: binary indicator of whether the region is a building entrance. \item \texttt{is\_outside}: binary indicator of whether the region corresponds to an outdoor location. \end{itemize}